SumirVats2003/ML-Programs/Notes.md

 ## Types of Machine Learning
 <!--<hr>-->

-- <b>Supervised Learning:</b> uses labelled inputs (meaning the input has a corresponding output label) to train models and learn outputs
+- <b>Supervised Learning:</b> uses labeled inputs (meaning the input has a corresponding output label) to train models and learn outputs

 - <b>Unsupervised Learning:</b> uses unlabeled data to learn about patterns in data